pointstablecoin/point/contrib/devtools/README.md

 What it does:
 * Fetch master and the pull request.
-* Locally construct a Merge commit.
+* Locally construct a Point commit.
 * Show the diff that merge results in.
 * Ask you to verify the resulting source tree (so you can do a make check or whatever).
-* Ask you whether to GPG sign The Merge commit.
+* Ask you whether to GPG sign The Point commit.
 * Ask you whether to push the result upstream.

 This means that there are no potential race conditions (where a